-History and Theory Studies
+• History and Theory Studies

 Students are automatically enrolled in the undergraduate History and Theory Studies (HTS) programme, which is designed to introduce them to the nature of architecture - not only through design, but also the wider context of the discipline's relation to the past, present and future and to diverse cultures.
 Writing is a central skill for the developing architect; at a professional level, architects are increasingly expected to describe and analyse designs and buildings in written form.
 Students are expected to independently research a topic of interest, form a definitive argument and articulate their findings and arguments clearly.
-A full account of the available courses can be found in the Core Studies Course Booklet.

-Communication and Media Studies
+Media Studies

-Students can enrol for one Communication and Media Studies (CMS) course from the wide selection on offer at the AA.
-CMS exposes students to the work of architects, artists and other practitioners.
+Students can enrol for one Media Studies (MS) course from the wide selection on offer at the AA.
+MS exposes students to the work of architects, artists and other practitioners.
 It introduces participants to the innovative skills associated with traditional forms of architectural media and representation, familiarising them with the most experimental information, communication and fabrication technologies available today.
-Courses within CMS emphasise the integration of established techniques in design with the potential of progressive, experimental modes in media and production.
-Find out more
+Courses within MS emphasise the integration of established techniques in design with the potential of progressive, experimental modes in media and production.